zalando/skipper/docs/plugins.md

 word from skipper's `-filter-plugin` parameter.
 E.g. when the `-filter-plugin` parameter is

-    "myfilter,datafile=/path/to/file,foo=bar"
+    myfilter,datafile=/path/to/file,foo=bar

-the "myfilter" plugin will receive
+the `myfilter` plugin will receive

     []string{"datafile=/path/to/file", "foo=bar"}